macalinao/ian-website/posts/2019-07-18-nix-first-impressions.md

 The main reasons why I transitioned over were:

 - **Code as configuration.** I loved the idea of having configuration files deterministically install all of the applications on my computer.
+- **Simple reverts of my environment.** As mentioned above, I screwed up my Arch install many times.
 - **Broad and active ecosystem.** I came from Arch, so I was used to having every Linux package under the sun available at my disposal.
 There was a pretty decent Nix wiki (or so I thought at the time) so I felt like I was in decent hands.
-- **Functional.** Scala was my favorite language to build things at the time, and I was starting to look more into Haskell development.
+- **Functional.** Scala was my favorite language at the time, and I was starting to look more into Haskell development.
 Pretty much everyone I ran into that used Nix also wrote Haskell, so I thought that it would get me more plugged into that programming community.

 After trying out NixOS in a VM for about a week, I backed up and reformatted my Arch SSD and started from scratch.